gitter-badger/reaction-import/README.md

 reaction-import
 ===============

-Packege for reactioncommerce, that allow to import data into collections
+Package for reactioncommerce, that allows you to import data into collections